zorbaTheRainy/caddy/README.md

 Tags come in 2 general varies: Testing & Production (a.k.a "latest").

-The main difference is (a) the platforms (e.g., amd64) I spend time building for, and (b) the chance that the imgae will be functional.
+The main difference is (a) the platforms I spend time building for (e.g., amd64), and (b) the chance that the imgae will be functional.

 * `testing`: Includes lesser tags values that state the datestamp (%Y-%m-%d--%H-%M) when the image was built.
 * `latest`: Includes the `caddy` image from which this build is derived (e.g. 2,8.4-alpine).
 I do not make any Windows images, and Caddy only builds their Linux images on Alpine.